42ity/fty-shm/README.md

 ## TODO
 * A janitor process is needed to clean up stale metrics.
 * `/var/run/fty-shm-1` needs to be created during boot.
-* Units are not handled.
-Either add handling or document that this is out of scope.